kimchouard/expo-router-skia-template/README.md

 ## Using Skia on the Web

+ **Skia works on Web out-of-the-box in any part of this template app**.

+### Update Loading Method

-By default in this template, Skia is loaded using [defered component registration](https://shopify.github.io/react-native-skia/docs/getting-started/web#using-defered-component-registration) via `index.web.js`, so that **Skia works on Web out-of-the-box in any part of the app**.
+By default in this template, Skia is loaded using [defered component registration](https://shopify.github.io/react-native-skia/docs/getting-started/web#using-defered-component-registration) via `index.web.js`.

-### Code-Splitting for Web
+---

 If you ever wish to use [code splitting](https://shopify.github.io/react-native-skia/docs/getting-started/web#using-code-splitting) instead: